Did You Know? It is estimated that $500 billion in raw innovation is stolen from U.S. companies each year.

 Devices would be hidden above ceiling tiles, behind walls, inside containers or furniture, within other electronic devices, or attached to vehicles.
 Items including borescopes, lighting, and other hardware may be required to complete an investigation.

-To avoid unnecessary damage to a client’s property, it is important to take the time using RF Analysis, Non-Linear Junction Detectors, Audio Security, Video Inspection, and Telephone & Line Inspection tools to confirm your suspicions before moving forward with a physical inspection.
+To avoid unnecessary damage to a client’s property, it is important to take the time using RF Detection, Non-Linear Junction Detectors, Audio Security, Video Inspection, and Telephone & Line Inspection tools to confirm your suspicions before moving forward with a physical inspection.